 The Business Combination has been accounted for as a reverse recapitalization in accordance with GAAP.
 Under this method of accounting, MTAC has been treated as the "acquired" company for financial reporting purposes.
-This determination was primarily based on the fact that subsequent to the Business Combination, the Legacy TriSalus stockholders have a majority of the voting power of TriSalus, Legacy TriSalus comprises all of the ongoing operations of TriSalus, Legacy TriSalus has appointed a majority of the governing body of TriSalus, and Legacy TriSalus senior management comprises all of the senior management of TriSalus.
-Accordingly, for accounting purposes, the Business Combination has been treated as the equivalent of Legacy TriSalus issuing shares for the net assets of MTAC, accordingly are recapitalization.
+This determination was primarily based on the fact that subsequent to the Business Combination, the Legacy TriSalus stockholders have a majority of the voting power of New TriSalus, Legacy TriSalus comprises all of the ongoing operations of New TriSalus, Legacy TriSalus has appointed a majority of the governing body of New TriSalus, and Legacy TriSalus' senior management comprises all of the senior management of New TriSalus, Accordingly, for accounting purposes, the Business Combination has been treated as the equivalent of Legacy TriSalus issuing shares for the net assets of MTAC, accompanied by a recapitalization.
 The net assets of MTAC have been stated at historical cost, with no goodwill or other intangible assets recorded.
-The financial statements of TriSalus represent a continuation of the financial statements of Legacy TriSalus.
+The financial statements of New TriSalus represent a continuation of the financial statements of Legacy TriSalus.